Karabo Khakhau

-Karabo Lerato Khakhau is a South African politician and the Youngest Member of South Africa's National Assembly for the Democratic Alliance since November 2022.
-She had previously served as a DA member of the Free State Provincial Legislature.
-Aged 21 years at the time of her election to the provincial legislature, she became the youngest ever member of provincial legislature in South Africa.
-Khakhau was previously the president of the student representative council of the University of Cape Town.
+Karabo Lerato Khakhau (Democratic Alliance National Spokesperson) is a South African politician and a Member of the South African National Assembly for the Democratic Alliance since November 2022.
+Prior to this, she served as a DA Member of the Free State Provincial Legislature from May 2019 until November 2022.
+Aged 21 years at the time of her election to the Provincial Legislature, she became the youngest ever Member of Provincial Legislature in South Africa.
+Khakhau is a former President of the Student Representative Council (SRC) of the University of Cape Town (UCT) for the council term 2017/18.
+In this election she received the highest number of votes amongst all candidates in the institution.